Bells of the Rockies Members

 games as I can!

+Andrew serves Bells of the Rockies as Treasurer.
 Outside of ringing, Andrew teaches mathematics at Front Range Community College, and enjoys riding his bike, hiking, rock-climbing, and reading.
 He lives in Ft.
-Collins with his wife, Dayna, and their two dogs and forth-coming son!
+Collins with his wife, Dayna, and their two dogs and their toddler son.

 Michael is co-founder of STEP, a music publication company, and co-organizer of SEE, the Solo/Ensemble Extravaganza, an internationally-recognized event for handbell musicians.
 Michael has served in various capacities on the Board of the Handbell Musicians of America.

-Michael works for a privately owned company making IC's (chips) that go into rockets and satelites!
-Michael lives in Broomfield with his wife, Nancy, also an excellent handbell musician, and their two sons, Michael Lee and Nicholas who are budding muscians in their own right.
+Michael works as an electrical engineer designing integrated circuits.
+Michael lives in Broomfield with his wife, Nancy, also an excellent handbell musician, and their two sons, Michael Lee and Nicholas who are budding musicians in their own right.
 Michael's leadership, musical sense and guidance, and experience in the handbell world are an inspiration to the group.

 Kathryn works part time for Poudre school district in the Audiology Department.
 She directs a children's bell choir at First Presbyterian church in Fort Collins.
 She has few hobbies outside of ringing and her family, but has recently learned how to knit in which she has a love-hate relationship with so far!

 Kathryn serves the Bells of the Rockies Board as President.